Convenors: Tim Leach, Gonzalo Garcia

-This is a 15 CAT module, and will run in Term 2.
+This is a 15 CAT module

-This module is for 3rd years only.
+This module is for final year students only.

 Non-assessed YouTube Channel Presentation and Broadcasts

-Assessed 5000 words either of a) Gaming Narrative (playable story) or b) a script for a Broadcasted Essay and critical analysis of topics related to games narrative or c) a Written Essay and critical analysis about topics related to games narrative
+Assessed 5000 words either of a) Gaming Narrative (playable story) or b) a script for a Broadcasted Essay and critical analysis of topics related to games narrative or c) a Written Essay and critical analysis about topics related to games narrative.

 Week 1: Assessing Narrative Tropes in Gaming Worlds